Government and Policy

 The United Nations is encouraging online platforms and governments to quash narratives that “can threaten progress towards the Sustainable Development Goals,” aka Agenda 2030.

-Ahead of next year’s UN Summit of the Future — “once-in-a-generation” type of gathering — the unelected globalist body has published 11 policy briefs for its “common agenda.”
+Ahead of next year’s UN Summit of the Future — a “once-in-a-generation” type of gathering — the unelected globalist body has published 11 policy briefs for its “common agenda.”

 On the digital information front, the UN policy brief entitled “Information Integrity on Digital Platforms” outlines the UN’s desire for total narrative control over scientific and political content relating to climate and COVID as a matter of self-preservation with regards to achieving its 17 Sustainable Development Goals (SDGs) agenda by 2030.